-We have developed a program to reduce and manage our methane and other air emissions that is guided by the following principles: (i) monitoring the science of climate change and air quality, (ii) addressing stakeholder inquiries regarding our position on climate change, methane emissions and air quality matters, (iii) monitoring our measures to reduce methane and air emissions and (iv) overseeing development of methane and air emission reductions from activities, including implementation of best-management practices and new technology.
+We have developed a program to reduce and manage our methane and other air emissions that is guided by the following principles: (i) monitoring the science of climate risks and air quality, (ii) addressing stakeholder inquiries regarding our position on climate risks, methane emissions and air quality matters, (iii) monitoring our measures to reduce methane and air emissions and (iv) overseeing development of methane and air emission reductions from activities, including implementation of best-management practices and new technology.

+We have taken several steps to manage methane and other emissions from our operations.
 For example, Antero incorporated a balanced drill out technique as the final step in the completions process where the majority of gas from the wellbore is maintained downhole.
 This is followed by a controlled emission flowback process that captures gas and sends it to sales.
 We have a sustained history of managing methane emissions from our operations, as demonstrated by our continued use of emission reduction techniques and equipment.

 When we permit a facility, we install air pollution control equipment to comply with federal Clean Air Act NSPS and applicable Best Available Control Technology standards.
 The control equipment includes Vapor Recovery Towers and Vapor Recovery Units, which capture methane emissions and direct them to a sales line.
 This technology allows us to recover a valuable product and reduce emissions.
 Additionally, residual storage tank emissions are controlled with vapor combustors that reduce methane emissions by 98%.
 We continue to transition away from intermittent and low bleed natural gas supplied pneumatic devices to air supplied pneumatics at all new production facilities along with limiting natural gas pneumatic releases by routing to a process, sales line or combustion device.
-In 2023, we eliminated or replaced approximately 500 natural gas driven pneumatic devices, which brings the total number of pneumatic devices eliminated or replaced in our operations to approximately 6,700 since this initiative began in 2021.
+In 2024, we eliminated or replaced approximately 267 natural gas driven pneumatic devices, which brings the total number of pneumatic devices eliminated or replaced in our operations to approximately 7,000 since this initiative began in 2021.